JorgeCastilloPrz/FABProgressCircle/README.md

 fabProgressCircle.beginFinalAnimation();
 ```
 When the completion animation is displayed, the fab gets transformed to its final appearance, and **it becomes not clickable** anymore.
 This behavior is intentional.
+If you want your fab to get clickable again (to be able to repeat the process), check custom attribute `app:reusable="true"` in the custom attributes list.
 If something happens to the asynchronous task running (some kind of error), you can always stop the animation by doing:
 ```java
 fabProgressCircle.hide();